-Protect Your Delivery Drivers With Proper Safety Training
+s Protect Delivery Drivers With Proper Safety Training | CAP Index

+The need to protect delivery drivers is crucial.
 Over the past few years, the pace of home delivery by retailers has skyrocketed.
 Individual retailers along with companies like Shipt and Instacart have added hundreds of thousands of delivery drivers to their roster to meet increasing demand.
 The industry continues to expand at a 10% pace, one of the fastest-growing occupations according to the U.S. Bureau of Labor Statistics.

 This dramatic shift in the way we buy has made it easier and more convenient for consumers to get the goods they need.
 But with this big change comes many risks, particularly for retailers, delivery and logistics companies, and drivers.